Last edited 2021-06-09

 Castile Soap, vinegar and baking soda

 Not many cleaning products are made with certified organic ingredients.
 Not even most “eco-friendly” brands.
-But some brands of castile soap and vinegar are indeed made with certified organic ingredients.
+But some brands of castile soap and vinegar indeed contain them.

 In this post I’ll talk about two widely available brands.
-And a few starter tips for cleaning like a pro!
+And starter tips for cleaning like a pro.

 You may also need baking soda.
 Of course it’s not grown organically, because it’s not grown at all.
 But it can boost the power of castile soap, so I’ll talk about it too.